A guide to researchers

 About the e-book:

-We have witnessed radical changes in infrastructure of health services and pattern of utilisation of care over the years in all parts of the country.
-An enquiry into the fact would unveil some of the important alterations like introduction of user fees or more specifically hike in fees structure in the public health facilities, emergence of numerous private sources of care and growing preference for alternative systems of medicine among rural and urban mass.
-Important research questions at this point are that whether demand for public health facilities has decreased or whether pattern of morbidity has changed or whether people’s perception on illness has altered leading to a change in the appeal towards a particular type of care or system of medicine.
-The present study investigates such research questions empirically in the rural and urban areas of Cooch Behar and Jalpaiguri districts, West Bengal, India.
+We have witnessed radical changes in the infrastructure of health services and in the pattern of utilisation of care across the country over the years.
+An enquiry into the matter would reveal some important alterations, such as the introduction of user fees or, more specifically, a hike in the fee structure at public health facilities, the emergence of numerous private sources of care, and the growing preference for alternative systems of medicine among rural and urban masses.
+Important research questions at this point are whether demand for public health facilities has decreased, whether the pattern of morbidity has changed, or whether people’s perception of illness has altered, leading to a change in the appeal towards a particular type of care or system of medicine.
+The present study empirically investigates these research questions in the rural and urban areas of Cooch Behar and Jalpaiguri districts, West Bengal, India.

-• Please read my e-Book based on UGC Minor Research Project
+Please read my e-Book based on the UGC Minor Research Project

 09 Oct 2014 & 12 January 2015